Finding Alcohol and Other Drug Services

 - To find out more information about counselling or to make an appointment to see an alcohol or other drug counsellor, please call your local intake service.

-There are several free telephone counselling services for people and families affected by alcohol and other drugs.
-Some people might prefer to use telephone counselling rather than face-to-face counselling, while other people might use telephone counselling as well as other types of treatment.
+Most counselling services can offer both ‘face to face’ (in person) and telephone or telehealth counselling sessions.
+There are also several telephone helpline services for people and families affected by alcohol and other drugs.
 Telephone counselling can be especially helpful if you live a long way from a health service or if you want support after hours.

 Where can I access telephone drug and alcohol counselling?